Wheelman (video game): Film adaptation

-Simultaneously with the announcement of the video game in February 2006, a film adaptation was announced with Vin Diesel in the lead role and Rich Wilkes, who worked with Diesel on xXx (2002), was hired to write the script.
+Simultaneously with the announcement of the video game in February 2006, a film adaptation was announced with Vin Diesel in the lead role and Rich Wilkes, who worked with Diesel on xXx (2002), hired to write the script.
 Paramount Pictures and MTV Films were announced to collaborate on the project.
 Production of the film, with no script written yet, was estimated to be 18 months away from February 2006.
 The film would be a sequel to the video game.
-However, the film was most likely cancelled permanently, after getting no updates after 2009.
+However, the film was cancelled, after getting no updates since 2009.

 Reception

 The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 Many of the reviewers criticized the game for falling short of story mode and lacking multiplayer functionality.
-Giant Bomb's Jeff Gerstman said "Wheelman has some great ideas that are executed well, but a lot of the peripheral stuff is underwhelming."
+Giant Bomb's Jeff Gerstmann said "Wheelman has some great ideas that are executed well, but a lot of the peripheral stuff is underwhelming."
 GamePro, however, called the PlayStation and Xbox 360 versions "a GTA-meets-Burnout romp."
 GameSpot said of the same console versions, "Wheelman offers plenty of movie-style thrills, although it's hamstrung by terrible on-foot gameplay."
 Hyper's Darren Wells commended the game for "cool and useful special driving moves [and] genuinely new locale".
 However, he criticised it for "meaningless vehicle handling, cheating AI, poor on-foot level design [and] bland graphics".

 Tom Hoggins of The Daily Telegraph gave the Xbox 360 version a score of seven out of ten and said that it "isn't exactly the smartest video game out there.
 In fact, it's quite possibly the dumbest game I've played in a long while.
 However, it's wickedly self-aware of its own silliness and revels in it, leading to the kind of guilty pleasure that can only come with such a willful grasp of absurdity.
 And smashing things up, of course."
 411Mania gave the PS3 version six out of ten and said, "Wheelman will probably be a decent rental, and maybe a solid pick-up during Best Buy's awesome $10 clearance sales, but it's not worth a full retail purchase."
 Teletext GameCentral gave the Xbox 360 version four out of ten and said, "Vin Diesel proves not to have the magic touch after all, with this technically inept Driver wannabe."